skip to Main Content

 Things To Consider Before Buying A Fixer-Upper

 Are you a first-time homebuyer considering a fixer-upper?
 Make careful decisions before buying that home.
 Fixer-uppers are houses that require repairs or renovations before the buyer can move in.
-Still, they’re an excellent way for you to get into a larger home or a more expensive neighborhood that you ordinarily wouldn’t be able to afford.
+Still, they’re an excellent way to get into a larger home or a more expensive neighborhood you ordinarily couldn’t afford.

 Since fixer-uppers aren’t move-in ready, the sales price is lower than similar houses in the neighborhood.
-But before you shell out the cash to buy that home, you’ll need to know what you can realistically afford, especially if you’ll need to make repairs down the road.
+But before you shell out the cash to buy that home, you’ll need to know what you can realistically afford, especially if you’ll need to make repairs.
 Here is some advice to keep you from making a huge financial mistake.

 The Buying Process

 Don’t fall in love with a fixer-upper before you weigh the costs.
 The Balance states that purchasing a fixer-upper “can be a nightmare, punctuated by a series of disasters, or it can be a profitable whopper of a deal.”
 You may be enamored with the wraparound porch and formal dining room, but there could be electrical issues lurking within the walls.
-You’ve always dreamed of living in a 100-year old home, but its roof may be ready to fall on your head.
-HGTV suggests homebuyers hire a licensed home inspector to ensure that dream home doesn’t turn into a financial drain.
+You’ve always dreamed of living in a 100-year-old home, but its roof may be ready to fall on your head.
+HGTV suggests homebuyers hire a licensed home inspector to ensure their dream home doesn’t become a financial drain.
 A home inspection reveals problems that aren’t noticeable at first glance.
 It allows you to request that the seller fix the issues before you agree to buy the house.

 Reconsider buying a fixer-upper with structural problems.
-Homes with extensive damage and structural issues will end up giving you headaches as you run into one problem after another.
-The Nest states that you should carefully add up the costs before signing a sales contract.
+Homes with extensive damage and structural issues will give you headaches as you run into one problem after another.
+The Nest states that you should carefully add the costs before signing a sales contract.
 If you determine that the cost of repairs and the listing price exceeds the home value of other homes in the neighborhood, don’t agree to buy the house.

 Ideally, when you start your hunt, you’ll want to compare turnkey home prices to fixer-uppers.
 Since fixer-uppers generally sell 8 percent below market value, you could expect to pay $299,000.
 But then you need to factor in renovation costs.
 Which begs the ultimate question: how much home can you afford?
-It would be best if you got an estimate on your affordability based on your annual income, down payment, monthly spending, loan type, and current average APR.
+It would be best to estimate your affordability based on your annual income, down payment, monthly spending, loan type, and current average APR.
 Once you know your baseline, you’ll have an easier time looking in your general price range.

 Projects to Tackle First

 Determine your handyman talents before you agree to purchase a home.
-If you’ve never handled a hammer or saw in your life, you may not want to buy a fixer-upper.
-Undertaking repair projects yourself helps you save money, but if you’re hopeless with DIY tasks, it will cost you a pretty penny to hire professionals to do all the work for you.
+You may not want to buy a fixer-upper if you’ve never handled a hammer or saw.
+Undertaking repair projects yourself helps you save money, but if you’re hopeless with DIY tasks, hiring professionals to do all the work for you will cost you a pretty penny.
 On the other hand, if you’re skilled in carpentry, plumbing, or decorating, consider purchasing a fixer-upper that needs these kinds of repairs.

 Most homebuyers can handle painting walls.
 All you need are buckets of paint, paintbrushes, and paint rollers.
 You can even recruit friends or family members to help.
 You probably won’t even need to pay them money.
 Reward them with food by ordering a couple of pizzas.